-Cannabis
+Cannabis Products

-We produce and sell various cannabis products, including dried cannabis flower, oils & concentrates and softgel capsules.
-Our cannabis products are sold both in the direct-to-patient markets for medicinal use, as well as in the recreational market following the enactment of the Cannabis Act.
-Our cannabis products are sold under a variety of brand names described under "Brand Portfolio" below, and are intended to position us as a leader in both the medical and recreational markets.
+We produce and sell various cannabis products, including dried cannabis flower, extracts and concentrates, beverages, gummies, and vapes in Canada and other locations where federally permissible.
+Our cannabis products are sold both in the direct-topatient markets for medicinal use, as well as in the recreational market following the enactment of the Cannabis Act and the amendments thereto which provided for the legalization and regulation of Cannabis 2.0 products such as beverages, gummies, and vapes.
+Our cannabis products are sold under a variety of brand names described under "Brand Portfolio" below and are intended to position us as a leader in both the medical and recreational markets.